List of birds of Black Canyon of the Gunnison National Park

-This is a comprehensive listing of all the bird species recorded in Black Canyon of the Gunnison National Park, which is in the U.S. state of Colorado.
+This is a comprehensive listing of all the bird species recorded in Black Canyon of the Gunnison National Park in the U.S. state of Colorado.
 Unless otherwise noted, this list is based on one published by the National Park Service (NPS).
-The list contains 174 species.
+The list contains 175 species.

-This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
+This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 66th Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 The following codes and definitions are used to annotate some species.
 The others are residents, seasonal visitors, or migrants which one can expect to see in the proper season and habitat.